rahulvit32/NLPfy/README.md

 * https://www.researchgate.net/publication/257947528_Text_SummarizationAn_Overview

 ### Note
-* I prefer using google colab because of its free computation power, easy sharing and much setup is required.
+* I prefer using google colab because of its free computation power, easy sharing and much setup is required for text summarization.
+* For the web development using streamlit (app.py), use Anaconda Navigator (terminal).